Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9C

 Memory Aid

-Real-World Application
+Real-World Example

 You install a horizontal dipole at 20 feet.
 The lowest elevation lobe is at maybe 30 degrees.
 You raise it to 60 feet.
 Now the lowest lobe is at maybe 10 degrees - a much lower take-off angle.
 This lower angle is better for long-distance communications because signals travel farther at shallow angles.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Horizontal antenna, Height above ground, Take-off angle, Elevation pattern
+Horizontal antenna Height above ground Take-off angle Elevation pattern

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9C topic.